Kamakhya: Legend

 As promised to Bhudevi, Narakasura was allowed to enjoy a long reign.
 At last, Vishnu was born as Krishna.
 Aditi, who was a relative of Krishna's wife, Satyabhama, (believed to be an avatar of Bhudevi - Narakasura's mother), approached Satyabhama for help.
 Satyabhama approached Krishna for permission to wage a war against Narakasura.
 As promised to the devas and Aditi, Krishna attacked the great fortress of Narakasura, riding his mount Garuda with his wife, Satyabhama.
 Krishna used the Narayanastra and the Agneyastra against the army of Narakasura.
 The battle was furiously fought.
 Narakasura possessed 11 akshauhinis that he unleashed on Krishna.
 However, the deity slew them all with little effort.
 Krishna also killed Mura, Narakasura's general.
 Thus, Krishna is called 'Murāri' (the killer of Mura).

 Narakasura used several divine weapons against Krishna, but Krishna easily neutralised all of them.
 At last, when Narakasura tried to kill Krishna with a trident, he saw goddess Kamakhya standing beside Hari, and eventually Krishna beheaded him with his Sudarshana Chakra (discus).
-His downfall is believed to have been caused by the maya made by the goddess Kamakhya.

 Before Narakasura's death, he is regarded to have requested a boon from his mother, Satyabhama, that everyone should celebrate his death with colorful light.
 Thus, this day is celebrated as 'Naraka Chaturdashi' - the day before Deepavali.
 Krishna accepted the women Naraka had captured as his wives upon their insistence to save their honour, since the populace viewed them as the spoils of Narakasura.
 The chief amongst them is sometimes called Rohini.
 After their weddings, they all lived in Dvaraka.

 Identity

 Kamakhya is mentioned in the Kalika Purana as the most important goddess of Tantric worship, and is referred to in the text as Mahamaya, the "great goddess of illusion", who takes on many forms depending on her mood.
-Devotees also call her Kameshwari ("beloved goddess of desire"), and consider her a form of Maha Tripura Sundari, also called Shodashi.
+Devotees also call her Kameshvari ("beloved goddess of desire"), and consider her a form of Tripura Sundari, also called Shodashi.
 She is identified with Kali in the Kalika Purana, Yoginitantra and Kamakhya Tantra, each of which echoes this verse:

 "It is certainly well known that Kamakhya is truly none other than that mother goddess Kali, who is in all things the form of wisdom."